alyssadata/origin_recognition/03_derivative_recognition_test.md

 10. Recognition requires provenance.
 11. Provenance requires receipts.
 12. Receipts make derivative use traceable.
+13. Citation preserves source.
+14. Citation does not grant permission.
+15. Derivative use is not authorized by default.

-A later work that follows the same sequence may be more than adjacent.
+A later work that follows the same sequence may require closer comparison.

 The path matters.